KILTprotocol/portablegabi/README.md

 ## Installing

 npm

 ```
 npm i @kiltprotocol/portablegabi
 ```

 yarn

 ```
 yarn add @kiltprotocol/portablegabi
 ```

 ## Building + Testing

 If you want to help develop portablegabi, we would be glad to merge your pull request.
 But first, you need to set up a development environment for our project.
 See [our tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/6_development.html) for more information.

+## Run in the browser

+It is also possible to use the Portablegabi API in the browser, see [here](docs/examples/browser/README.md) for more details.

 ## Example